n1e2h4a/StockPricePredictionProject/README.md

 ```
 now kafka installation is completed here
-- for running producer.py and consumer.py python file first start the server by using the above command.
+-for running producer.py and consumer.py python file first start the server by using the above command.

 ## python script file for producer and consumer